The browser you are using is too old for our website. Please visit www.aptaclub.ie from Chrome and you will be able to browse normally.

 Give your baby the healthiest start in life

 It’s well known that smoking and drinking during pregnancy can affect your baby’s health.
 But it’s not just mums-to-be who need to make sacrifices – smoking near a pregnant partner can be damaging too.
-Giving up cigarettes and cutting down on alcohol isn’t easy, but it will mean you feel healthier and fitter when your baby arrives, while also supporting your partner on her lifestyle changes aswell.
+Giving up cigarettes and cutting down on alcohol isn’t easy, but it will mean you feel healthier and fitter when your baby arrives.
 Our Careline team are here to help if you need some support.

 Why give up smoking?

-Smoking is known to have detrimental effects on an unborn baby’s health, so it’s a good idea for both mum-to-be and partner to give up.
+Smoking is known to have detrimental effects on an unborn baby’s health, so it’s a good idea for both you and your partner to give up.

 When your pregnant partner is exposed to passive smoke, your baby takes in a range of harmful chemical substances, including: